joshre/joshre.github.io/_share/podcasts.md

 ----

 > These next ones aren't necessarily a format that we're going for but they're high-quality shows, and some of my favorites.
-And since I enjoy them so much, I want *you* to enjoy them just as much.

 <br>